Recap: Big Finish Doctor Who Specials The Light At The End

 - Call Forward: This won't be the last time Charley encounters "phantoms" on the TARDIS.

-- Cargo Ship: In-Universe Charley pokes fun at the Doctor "caressing" the TARDIS.
+- Cargo Ship: In-Universe Charley pokes fun at 8 for "caressing" the TARDIS.

 - Catch Phrase: